sebdevnull/boyboy/README.md

 [![Linux](https://img.shields.io/badge/Linux-supported-brightgreen.svg)](https://www.linux.org/)
 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

-**BoyBoy** is a work-in-progress **Game Boy emulator** written in C++23, aiming for accuracy, maintainability, and developer-friendliness.
-It features a complete CPU core, memory management, and a functional PPU for graphics rendering.
-The project is designed to be a learning platform for emulator development and low-level programming.
+**BoyBoy** is a work-in-progress **Game Boy emulator** written in C++23, designed to be accurate, maintainable, and easy for developers to explore and extend.
+It implements a complete CPU core, memory management, and a functional PPU for graphics rendering.
+BoyBoy provides a hands-on platform for learning about emulator development and low-level programming.

 ## Gameplay